| | | |

 is ship is lost.
 The bell was moved from the previous Lloyds building.
 Also

-visible the concrete columns that support the building. |
+visible the concrete columns that support the building. | The

 Ship Loss Book is still hand written with ink and feather.
 It records all